thomas4019/thomashansen.me/myblog/content/blog/optimizing-postgres-reads.md

 Optimizing read queries in PostgreSQL can lead to significant performance gains and cost savings.
 By understanding and applying these techniques, you can ensure your databases run efficiently and smoothly.

 ## More advanced follow ups to come
-In upcoming articles, we'll explore advanced techniques such as ensuring optimal buffer cache ratios, table partitioning, optimizing data locality in the Postgres heap.
+In upcoming articles, we'll explore advanced techniques such as ensuring optimal buffer cache ratios, table partitioning and optimizing data locality in the Postgres heap.